21 Benefits of olive oil for health

 b) Polyunsaturated fatty acid

-Polyunsaturated fatty acids are those that have many double bonds in their chain.
+Polyunsaturated fatty acids are those that have many double bonds in their chains.

 Is it good for health?

-Unsaturated fatty acids are very good for health because it produces High-density lipoproteins (HDL) cholesterol which is best for the cardiovascular system.
+Unsaturated fatty acids are very good for health because they produce High-density lipoprotein (HDL) cholesterol, which is best for the cardiovascular system.

 What is HDL cholesterol?

-High-density lipoproteins are also called “good cholesterol” because it is beneficial for health.
+High-density lipoproteins are also called “good cholesterol” because they are beneficial for health.

 I think it is clear now.

-Let me tell you in simple words which are best?
+Let me tell you in simple words: which is best?

-Saturated fats produce bad cholesterol which leads to cardiovascular disease (blockage of arteries) while unsaturated fatty acid produces good cholesterol which is best for the cardiovascular system.
+Saturated fats produce bad cholesterol, which leads to cardiovascular disease (blockage of the arteries), while unsaturated fatty acids produce good cholesterol, which is best for the cardiovascular system.

-That’s why I did the whole discussion, as discussed olive oil is 55 to 85% monounsaturated fat which is good for health.
+That’s why I did the whole discussion.
+As discussed, olive oil is 55–85% monounsaturated fat, which is good for health.

 2. Strong antioxidants: